dmbarbour/wikilon/docs/AwelonLang.md

             | only G contains x             == [F] a T(x,G)
             | F and G contain x             == c [T(x,F)] a T(x,G)

-This design is robust and independent of user definitions, but is not optimal.
-We could further specialize rewrites for common cases like conditional behaviors, or hope for an optimizer to eliminate unnecessary copies and closures.
+This design is robust and independent of user definitions.
+However, it isn't optimal for conditional behaviors where we select one branch to apply.
+In those cases, we might produce unnecessary closures.
+So we may need to extend our rewrite rules for a few known special cases, or rely upon a compiler and optimizer to eliminate unnecessary closures, or simply hand-optimize those cases.
+Regardless, use of named locals are convenient for use cases involving sophisticated data shuffling or ad-hoc closures.

 *Aside:* Named locals were, at least to me, the first convincing proof that *Projectional Editing* is a viable alternative to sophisticated built-in syntax.
-That said, I intend for most views be simpler and more localized.
+They also demonstrate that projections might be usefully understood as lightweight compiler/decompilers that may inject a few annotations to support decompilation.
+That said, I hope and intend for most views be simpler and more localized.

 ### Namespaces